ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/Radar.rst

 .. py:method:: set_model(self, model_name: str) -> None
     :canonical: ansys.stk.core.stkobjects.Radar.set_model

-    Set the current radar model by name.
+    Do not use this method, as it is deprecated.
+Use ModelComponentLinking on IAgRadar instead.
+Sets the current radar model by name.

     :Parameters: